AresValley/Artemis-DB/static/428/description.md

-STANAG 4197 is a NATO QPSK OFDM signal used in ANDVT modems that transmit encrypted digital voice over HF.
+STANAG 4197 is a NATO QPSK OFDM signal used in Advanced Narrowband Digital Voice Terminal (ANDVT or AN/DVT)modems that transmit encrypted digital voice over HF.
+These modems include the ANDVT MINTERM KY-99A modem.

+STANAG 4197 is defined as "Modulation and coding characteristics that must be common to assure interoperability of 2400 bps linear predictive encoded digital speech transmitted over HF radio facilities".
+This signal utilizes similar waveforms to the MIL-STD-188-110A/B Appendix B waveform but this does not utilize the 393.75 Hz pilot tone, and has a unique preamble that differs from the App.
+B waveform.

+The preamble starts similarly to how 110A/B App.
+B 39-Tone OFDM starts, but the signal begins with a 16 tone data header before going into the 39 tone data payload.
+This signal is predominantly used for digital voice, so encrypted digital voice will be the payload in the 39 tone segment.